yabwon/HoW-SASPackages/README.md

 ## Introduction note

-This repository contains all workshop materials required for the [WUSS 2023 conference](https://wuss.org) Hands-on-workshop: **Share your code with SAS Packages**.
+This repository contains all workshop materials required for the Hands-on-workshop: **Share your code with SAS Packages**.

 The conference took place in San Diego, between October 31st and November 2nd 2023.